 - Moving horses into and within NSW

-For additional information on moving horses within NSW, please see our frequently asked questions.
+For more information on moving horses within NSW or to find out when a TSS is required, please read our frequently asked questions.
 PDF, 412.85 KB

 For interstate livestock movements, livestock export and documentation, please visit the Department of Primary Industries’ (DPI) livestock movements webpage.

 National Vendor Declarations (NVDs) are required for any movement of stock to be sold to processors, saleyards or for private sales.

 NVDs may also be used for movements of stock between properties with different PICs in place of a transported stock statement (ie moving stock to agistment).